-Finding new employees is good but training them and integrating them into your company takes a lot takes time, costs money and may lower overall morale.
+Finding new employees is good but training them and integrating them into your company takes time, costs money and may lower overall morale.
 With a strong company culture that encourage people to come to work every day your retention numbers should go up because employee retention and company culture have self-sustaining relationship.

 The stronger your work culture is, the more likely it is for employees to stay loyal to the company, and while the more employees stick around the work culture will get stronger.
 The key is to find a core team of people who fit your culture perfectly, and keep them happy and consistent as your company grows.

-Every company must have passionate employees as they are more productive, innovative and come up with creative ideas.
+Every company must have passionate employees as they are more productive, creative, and come up with innovative startup ideas.
 This can be achieved by giving people an ideal cultural environment in which to work is about more than just preventing them from quitting.

 A good work culture can lead to employee’s satisfaction which makes them passionate about doing their job while also being invested and loyal to their works place.
 In a way, company culture is a tool that keeps employees happy enough to produce their best work and that means the company can push new boundaries and tread new ground.

 A Unique Brand Identity